TomLingham/Laravel-Searchy/README.md

 ----------------------------------------
 You can publish the configuration file to override the settings by running `php artisan config:publish tom-lingham/searchy`

-You can set the default driver to use for ssearches in the configuration file.
+You can set the default driver to use for searches in the configuration file.
 Your options (At this stage) are: `fuzzy`, `simple` and `levenshtein`.

 You can also override these methods using the following syntax when running a search: